anonaddy/anonaddy/README.md

 The fingerprint of the no-reply@addy.io key is "26A987650243B28802524E2F809FD0D502E2F695" you can find the key on [https://keys.openpgp.org](https://keys.openpgp.org/search?q=26A987650243B28802524E2F809FD0D502E2F695).

+## Can I reply/send from aliases using encryption?

+1. If the person you are sending your message to **already uses GPG/OpenPGP encryption** then you can simply encrypt your reply/send from your alias using their public key.

+2. If the person you are sending your message to **does not use GPG/OpenPGP encryption** then you can instead encrypt your reply/send with the `no-reply@addy.io` [public key](https://keys.openpgp.org/search?q=26A987650243B28802524E2F809FD0D502E2F695) (<span class="break-words">"26A987650243B28802524E2F809FD0D502E2F695"</span>).
+Your reply/send will then be **automatically decrypted** on the addy.io server before being sent on to the correct destination in clear text.
+This is useful if you wish to hide your replies/sends from your email provider such as Gmail.

+## Is my public GPG/OpenPGP key removed when I reply/send from an alias?

+Yes, any attached GPG/OpenPGP public keys or GPG/OpenPGP signatures are automatically removed when replying or sending from an alias.
+This is to prevent you accidentally revealing your real email address which is usually shown as an identity in your public key.

+## Can I mark emails forwarded to me by addy.io as spam?

+No, you must not mark messages forwarded to you by addy.io as spam as this can damage the reputation of the mail servers and is against the [terms and conditions](https://addy.io/terms/).

+If an alias is receiving spam messages then please deactivate it or delete it.

+addy.io is signed up to multiple feedback loops (FBLs) that trigger a notification when any messages are marked as spam.
+Repeatedly marking messages as spam will result in your account being disabled.

+## Can I use aliases to create multiple accounts on other websites and services?

+No, you must not use addy.io to create large numbers of accounts on other websites/services as this is against the [terms and conditions](https://addy.io/terms/).

+## Can I have multiple Free accounts? {#can-i-have-multiple-free-accounts}

+Having multiple Free accounts is not considered an acceptable use of our service.
+Any users found to be abusing this rule may have their accounts disabled.
+This does not apply to those with a paid subscription.

 ## What if I don't want anyone to link ownership of my aliases together?

 If you're concerned that your aliases are all linked by your username e.g. @johndoe.anonaddy.com, then you have a couple of options: